Hurricane Rick heads toward Mexico's Pacific coast

-MEXICO CITY (AP) — Hurricane Rick headed for Mexico’s southern Pacific coast Sunday and is forecast to reach land by Monday.
+MEXICO CITY (AP) — Hurricane Rick headed for Mexico’s southern Pacific coast Sunday and was forecast to reach land by Monday morning.

-The U.S. National Hurricane Center said Rick had winds as high as 85 miles per hour ( 140 kph) and was expected to hit somewhere around the seaport of Lazaro Cardenas and the resort of Zihuatanejo by Monday.
+The U.S. National Hurricane Center said Rick had winds as high as 85 miles per hour (140 kph) and was expected to hit somewhere around the seaport of Lazaro Cardenas and the resort of Zihuatanejo.

+However, the hurricane's winds and rain could also affect the larger resort of Acapulco to the east.

-The hurricane was located about 130 miles (210 kilometers) south-southwest of Zihuatanejo.
-Rick was moving north at 3 mph (6 kph).
+The hurricane was centered about 95 miles (155 kilometers) south of Zihuatanejo at midafternoon and was moving north at 5 mph (7 kph).

-Some strengthening was expected and Rick could develop winds as high as 100 miles per hour (160 kph).

-The center warned Rick could produce flash flooding and mudslides.
-The coast has mountainous terrain that in the past has been very vulnerable to flash flooding and mudslides.
+The center warned that Rick could produce flash floods and mudslides in the mountainous terrain on the coast.

-A hurricane warning was in effect for points west of Acapulco all along the coast to Punta San Telmo.

 “During its passage over land, it will cause intense to torrential rains and possible mudslides and flooding, as well as rising levels in streams and rivers, in the states of Guerrero, Michoacan, Colima and Jalisco,” Mexico’s National Water Commission said in a statement.